thanhphu25/reliable_transport/README.md

   -h, --help     show this help message and exit
 ```

 Note that the sender reads the message to be transferred from stdin.
 You may want to create a file that contains the message (either text or binary) and redirect stdin to that file.
+See [testing](#testing-your-solutions-part-1--part-2) for more details.

 ## Part 2: Implement `receiver`